 If your son or daughter has an issue affecting their studies, their finances or their life – no matter how big or small – they’re likely to find the answer at Student Services.

 Our experienced and supportive Student Services team have lots of information about student transport, financial help and attendance issues, and are on hand to offer support and advice should students need it.
-We also have a qualified counsellor available to offer support to students who may be experiencing personal problems.
-They will listen to your son or daughter and support them for as long as they need.
+We also have a qualified counsellor available to offer support to students who may be experiencing personal problems. they will listen to your son our daughter and support them for as long as they need.

 If at any point students feel as though they’re struggling with any aspect of their course, our Study Support Tutors are available to help.
 Based in the Study Centre, our team of Study Support Tutors offer individual or small group tuition, as well as support in the classroom.
 The Study Centre is a valuable resource for all students.
 It’s a quiet working area at the heart of the college, which provides access to computers and subject resources for private study.
 Time with a Study Support Tutor is available to all students at every ability level within the college and covers a variety of skills, including essay writing, planning, organisation, interview techniques and functional skills, as well as general help with coursework.
 We aim to help your son or daughter achieve the best results on their courses.